 Go Wine Tasting in The Tuscan Hills

 Perfect if you want to experience…the ultimate food and wine holiday

 Tuscany is my favourite region of Italy that I’ve visited so far.
 If you’re looking for a culinary adventure filled with authentic cuisine and phenomenal local wines, Tuscany is the one.
-Be sure to explore the beautiful Tuscan hill towns of Siena, San Gimignano, Bolgheri Chianti and Montalcino.
+Be sure to hire a car and explore the beautiful Tuscan hill towns of Siena, San Gimignano, Bolgheri Chianti and Montalcino.
 For something extra-special, Luxo Italia can arrange a private wine-tasting tour to one of the most famous wineries in the region such as Chianti Classico, Montalcino or Bolgheri.
 Stroll through the vineyards, sit through a wine tasting session and learn about the entire wine making process from start to finish.
 Hosted by the winery owners, these exclusive tours can include private wine dinners inside the cellars.

 Top Tip: If you’re planning to visit Italy between October and November, the region of Piedmont will be in it’s prime truffle hunting season.
 Foodies could consider a combination trip to Tuscany and Piedmont during these months.
 However, it’s a great choice to mix the culinary element of Tuscany with the culture of Siena and Florence at any time of the year.

 Discover the Hidden Beaches and Caves of The Amalfi Coast by Yacht

 Perfect if you want to experience…Rest and relaxation in spectacular surroundings